 And finally, clean your car inside and out.
 Make sure the undercarriage is free from dirt and debris.
 Customs will inspect your car thoroughly, checking for pests and soil that could potentially contaminate local agriculture.

 Purchase Marine Insurance

 You should purchase marine insurance to cover your car for the actual time it will spend on the ocean.
 The ocean carrier will have insurance to cover the goods it's transporting; however, it is minimal and will not replace your vehicle should damage or loss occur.
 Ask your carrier what is covered, then weigh the cost of purchasing additional coverage.

-And as with any move, before you purchase additional insurance, check your current policy to see if they cover marine insurance or if you can purchase it through them.
+And as with any move, before you purchase additional insurance, check your current policy to see if they cover marine insurance or if you can purchase it from them.

-4. Find Out About Customs Duty, Taxes and Additional Charges
+Find out About Customs Duty, Taxes and Additional Charges

-Also find out from your carrier if there will be any port handling charges.
-Most ports will charge fees for terminal handling, off-loading and for documentation.
-Each port varies in amount charged, so ask your shipper for an estimate of these fees and add them to your total moving cost.
+Also, find out from your carrier if there will be any port handling charges.
+Most ports will charge fees for terminal handling, off-loading and documentation.
+Each port varies in the amount charged, so ask your shipper for an estimate of these fees and add them to your total moving cost.